Prescription Policies and Information

 Prescription Reorder Policy:

-Please give us 24-48 hours to refill your pet’s prescription.
+Please provide us with 72 hours to refill your pet’s prescription.
 If your pet has special order medication such as compounded medications, it may take as long as 1 week to receive your refill.
 If there are no other requests from the Compounding Pharmacy at the same time; the Pharmacy might charge a shipping fee.
 Please be sure to confirm the type of medication and the dosage you have been giving to your pet.

 Before a refill is approved, your pet must have had a full physical health exam with a veterinarian within the last year.
 If your pet’s prescription was for medications involved in hormonal conditions such as hypothyroidism, hyperthyroidism, diabetes, Cushing’s, or Addison’s, blood work may be required prior to refill.
 This depends on how long your pet has been on the medication and any concurrent health issues.
-These blood tests are to ensure we are not overdosing or under dosing your pet.
-Since many animals with the incorrect dosing is not identifiable by the owners.
-We often do not know until the animal develops worsening of the disease and we can no longer treat or reverse the process.
+These blood tests help to ensure we are not overdosing or underdosing your pet.

 Medications that treat infections such as ear infections and skin infections will need to be seen for each event as dosing can change and topical therapy may be implemented before oral therapy etc. Other allergy medications may require an exam because if there is a concurrent infection they can make the infection worse.
-For ears, we need to see what bugs are brewing in the ears to prevent resistances and to prevent eardrum trauma if we can.
+For ears, we need to see what bugs are brewing in the ears to prevent resistance and eardrum trauma.

 Excerpt from College of Veterinarians of BC: Prescribing